 Between 2008 and 2010, twenty-nine women died in similar circumstances from obstetric sepsis in the UK.
-Abortion was easily available at that time, but no medic advocated for such a procedure to save the lives of these women.
-Why?
-Abortion cannot be used as the cure for an infection.
+Abortion was easily available during that time, but no medic advocated for such a procedure to save the lives of these women.
+Why is that?
+The answer, abortion, cannot be used as the cure for an infection.

-Not surprisingly Dr Boylan’s comments drew very public criticism from some of Ireland’s top obstetric and gynaecological consultants, who alongside a consultant microbiologist and emergency medical consultant, put their names to a letter which was published in an Irish national newspaper.
+Not surprisingly Dr Boylan’s comments drew very public criticism from some of Ireland’s top obstetric and gynaecological consultants, who, alongside a consultant microbiologist and emergency medical consultant, put their names to a letter which was published in an Irish national newspaper.
 Essentially, they argued that Dr Boylan’s opinion was not supported by medical science and that by politicking with Savita’s death — using it to advocate for the legalisation of abortion — he was detracting from the real issues which had caused her death.
-Thereby failing to learn from the mistakes made by medics and putting the lives of pregnant women at risk in the future.[1]
+Thereby allowing a continued a risk to the lives of pregnant women by failing to learn from the mistakes made by medics.[1]

 The Health Information and Quality Authority (HIQA) were scathing in their report into Savita’s death, stating: